-(a) Unless otherwise specified, service payment will be based upon each individual's assessed need for services as documented in the SPD CA/PS.
+(a) Unless otherwise specified, service payment is based upon an individual's assessed need for services as documented in CA/PS.

-(b) Payments for community-based care services are not intended to replace the resources available to an individual from their natural support system.
-Payment by SPD may be authorized only when the natural support system is unavailable, insufficient or inadequate to meet the needs of the individual.
+(b) Payments for community-based services are not intended to replace the resources available to an individual from the individual's natural support system.
+Payment by the Department is only authorized when an individual's natural support system is unavailable, insufficient, or inadequate to meet the needs of the individual.

-(d) Service plans will be based upon less costly means of providing adequate services consistent with client choice.
+(d) Service plans are based upon less costly means of providing adequate services consistent with consumer’s assessed need and choice.

-(e) SPD and AAA local office staff will monitor the progress of the individual.
-When a change occurs in the individual's service needs that may warrant a change in the service payment rate, staff will update the service plan.
+(e) An individual's progress is monitored by Department and AAA local office staff.
+When a change occurs in the individual's service needs that may warrant a change in the service payment rate, staff must update the service plan.

-(4) SERVICE PAYMENTS.
-All service payments must be prior authorized by SPD or AAA local office staff.
+(3) SERVICE PAYMENTS.
+All service payments must be prior authorized by the Department or AAA local office staff.

-(a) SPD and AAA Case Managers must authorize service payments from the rate schedule based on the individual's service program and assessed need for services documented in the SPD CA/PS.
+(a) Department and AAA case managers authorize service payments from the rate schedule based on an individual's service program and assessed need for services documented in CA/PS.

-(b) Any rate that differs from the rate schedule must be pre-authorized by SPD Central Office.
+(b) Any rate that differs from the rate schedule must be pre-authorized by the Department.

 (5) SPOUSAL SERVICES.
-SPD will not make direct payments to a spouse for providing community-based care services except for in-home services as provided in OAR chapter 411, division 030.
+The Department does not make direct payments to a spouse for providing community-based services except for in-home services as described in OAR chapter 411, division 030.

 (6) PAYMENTS FOR ADULT DAY SERVICES.

-(a) SPD and AAA local office staff may authorize payments to any Medicaid-Contracted Adult Day Services Program, as described in OAR chapter 411, division 066, in accordance with the rate schedule.
+(a) Payments to any Medicaid-contracted adult day services program, as described in OAR chapter 411, division 066, are authorized by Department or AAA local office staff and made in accordance with the rate schedule.

-(c) Adult day services may be authorized for payment as a single service or in combination with other community-based care services.
-Adult day services will not be authorized nor paid for if another provider has been authorized payment for the same service.
-Payments authorized for adult day services will be included in computing the total cost of services.
+(c) Department or AAA local office staff may authorize adult day services for payment as a single service or in combination with other community-based services.
+Adult day services are not authorized or paid for if another provider has been authorized payment for the same service.
+Payments authorized for adult day services are included in computing the total cost of services.

-(d) SPD will pay for a half day of program services when four or less hours of services are provided, and will pay for a full day of program services when more than four, but less than 24 hours are provided.
+(d) The Department pays for a half day of adult day services when four or less hours of services are provided, and pays for a full day of adult day services when more than four but less than 24 hours are provided.

 (7) PAYMENT FOR HOME DELIVERED MEALS.

-(b) Home-delivered meals may be authorized as part of an overall plan of services for service-eligible individuals and may be used in combination with other community-based care services if meals are the appropriate resource to meet a special need.
+(b) Medicaid home-delivered meals may be authorized as part of an overall plan of services for service-eligible individuals and may be used in combination with other in-home services if meals are the appropriate resource to meet a special need.

-(i) Critical activities of daily living.
-Elimination, eating and cognition/behavior.
+(A) Critical activities of daily living include elimination, eating, and cognition/behavior.

-(ii) Less critical activities of daily living.
-Mobility, bathing/personal hygiene and dressing/grooming.
+(B) Less critical activities of daily living include mobility, bathing/personal hygiene, and dressing/grooming.

-(iii) Essential factors.
-Other essential factors considered are medical problems, structured living, medical management and other needs.
+(C) Other essential factors considered are medical problems, structured living, medical management, and other needs.

-(i) Level 1 -- All Title XIX, service priority level 1–13 eligible individuals are qualified for Level 1 or greater.
+(A) Level 1 — All Title XIX, service priority level 1-13 eligible individuals are qualified for Level 1 or greater.

-(ii) Level 2 -- Individual requires assistance in cognition/behavior AND elimination or mobility or eating.
+(B) Level 2 — Individual requires assistance in cognition/behavior AND elimination or mobility or eating.

-(iii) Level 3 -- Individual requires assistance in four to six activities of daily living OR requires assistance in elimination, eating and cognition/behavior.
+(C) Level 3 — Individual requires assistance in four to six activities of daily living OR requires assistance in elimination, eating, and cognition/behavior.

-(iv) Level 4 -- Individual is full assist in one or two activities of daily living OR requires assistance in four to six activities of daily living plus assistance in cognition/behavior.
+(D) Level 4 — Individual is full assist in one or two activities of daily living OR requires assistance in four to six activities of daily living plus assistance in cognition/behavior.

-(v) Level 5 -- Individual is full assist in three to six activities of daily living OR full assist in cognition/behavior AND one or two other activities of daily living.
+(E) Level 5 — Individual is full assist in three to six activities of daily living OR full assist in cognition/behavior AND one or two other activities of daily living.

-(D) The reimbursement rate for SPD individuals will not be more than the rates charged private paying individuals receiving the same type and quality of services.
+(d) The reimbursement rate for Department individuals receiving Medicaid services shall not be more than the rates charged private paying individuals receiving the same type and quality of services.

 Stat.
 Auth.: ORS 410.070